vbergae/VBValenciaOpenData/README.md

 ## How to find information near the user.

-All methods to request this information lives inside the interface VODAround.h.

 Based on the documentation provided by Valencia's city hall all services returns three results.
 Get more information from this [PDF](http://www.valencia.es/ayuntamiento/DatosAbiertos.nsf/0/2113BD9D1693D7EAC1257C6600449981/$FILE/API%20APPCIUDAD%20v3.pdf?OpenElement&lang=1) (in spanish).